“A part-time job is any activity aimed at generating additional income in addition to a full-time job.”

 However, it is wrong to characterize a side job as a side job.
 Essentially, the main difference between a part-time job and a part-time job is who makes the decisions and is responsible.
 The following table presents a few key differences between part-time and part-time work.

-Having a side hustle provide you the freedom to determine how much time and energy you want to devote to your extra work.
+A side hustle allows you to determine how much time and energy you want to devote to your extra work.
 In a part-time job, all these decisions are made by your employer.

 Fixed Price: Some third parties are committed to providing a series of milestones.
 As with hourly billing, your invoice is placed in the customer’s A/P queue, and you’ll have to wait to get paid.

-Delayed Compensation: Compensation for some side efforts may not be based on upfront effort but results.
-For illustrate, if you invest time and resources into developing a product, such as a software application, intending to sell it to customers, you expect your efforts to be rewarded once you sell it.
+Delayed Compensation: Compensation for some side efforts may not be based on upfront effort but on results.
+For example, suppose you invest time and resources into developing a product, such as a software application, intending to sell it to customers.
+In that case, you expect your efforts to be rewarded once you sell it.
 You are investing to earn an indefinite income in the future.
 With deferred compensation, you’re taking on the added risk that you won’t be able to sell your product or that you could sell thousands for essentially the same effort.

-Deferred compensation has the extra benefit of creating passive income long after the work is completed.
+Deferred compensation has the extra benefit of creating passive income long after completing the work.
+Cubicle to Cloud virtual business

 An author of Rich Dad Poor Dad, Robert Kiyosaki, defines the “Cash Flow Quadrant,” which I believe helps provide a framework for understanding the four types of side hustle.

-Working as a freelancer allows you to monetize your knowledge and get into the self-employed (S) cash flow quadrant.
-As a freelancer, you use your professional skills and trade time for money.
-Freelancers are usually paid by the hour or by a fixed price per result.
+Working as a freelancer lets you monetize your knowledge and enter the self-employed (S) cash flow quadrant.
+You use your professional skills and trade time for money as a freelancer.
+Freelancers are usually paid by the hour or a fixed price per result.
 If you keep working, you get paid.

 Freelance side work doesn’t inherently scale.
 However, it doesn’t carry many risks of not getting paid for your efforts.
-As a rule, your actions and the time you get paid are closely related, although delayed.
+As a rule, although delayed, your actions and the time you get paid are closely related.
 Because it’s only you, you don’t have the opportunity to use your efforts.
 In addition, a freelance side job does not require a lot of startup capital to get started.

 The Solopreneur side hustle is more likely to require a little more capital to launch and scale than the freelance side hustle to have enough money to pay employees and subcontractors, maintain inventory and supplies, or invest in R&D while building products.